 Apart from this, MoRD also took initiatives in training SHGs/VOs/CLFs on health and nutrition, viz.
-FNHW modules are being developed by State Missions on the importance breastfeeding, of complementary feeding. maternal, infant, young child nutrition for integration in trainings at all levels.
+FNHW modules are being developed by State Missions on the importance of breastfeeding, complementary feeding, maternal, infant, young child nutrition for integration in trainings at all levels.
 Orientation for State, District and block level staff is being conducted on FNHW including the above-mentioned topics.